 Eat to the Beat Concert Series returns to the 2024 EPCOT International Food & Wine Festival at Walt Disney World.
 This post covers the current lineup of bands and musicians, whether the dining package is worth the money, dates of the performances, and everything else you need to know.

 Let’s start with the basics.
 The EPCOT International Food & Wine Festival runs from late summer through late November 2024.
 Dates are not yet official, but our expectation is that it starts in August and continues until the weekend before Thanksgiving, which would be around November 23, 2024.

-However, once again the Eat to the Beat Concert Series will offer its own ‘split approach,’ with internationally recognized artists as well as local bands bringing their sizzling sounds to the 2022 EPCOT International Food & Wine Festival.
-The five-star menu has something for every musical taste.
+Since dates for the festival haven’t been announced, it should follow that the same is true of the concert series.
+Last year, EPCOT entertainment did a ‘split approach’ to weeknights versus weekends, with internationally recognized artists as well as local bands bringing their sizzling sounds to the EPCOT International Food & Wine Festival.
+The musical menu has something for every musical taste.